ClickCease

 As a parent attempting to deny visitation, it’s important to make sure each incident is documented.
 Taking photographs of the reason for denial may help.
 In instances of suspected abuse, filing a police report is always a good idea.
 If you can’t substantiate the reason for denying visitation, a judge may find you in contempt of court.
 This could result in fines and jail time, depending on the circumstances of the case.
 The judge may also review and amend the custody arrangement.

 If you believe you do have legal grounds to deny custody, you should consult The Law Office of Patrick Crawford.
 Attorneys experienced in child custody cases may be able to help you resolve the situation.
 The court always tries to act in the best interests of the child, but it will be up to you and your lawyer to show that visitations go against that objective.
 Taking the issue of visitation to court may help you obtain an arrangement that’s better for your child.
-The attorneys at The Law Office of Patrick Crawford may be able to offer you a legal and satisfactory way of changing the custody arrangement.
+The Law Office of Patrick Crawford is here to help you protect what matters most.
+Call (410) 216-7905 to schedule your consultation.

 Patrick Crawford